Sorting fact, disinformation amid Russian war on Ukraine

 DIRECTLY WITNESSED

+— Zainish Hussain, a Pakistani citizen who moved to Kherson after marrying a Ukrainian woman, told the AP by video from his home about the Russian takeover of the city, which he said was the “scariest day of his life.”
+He said Russian tanks rolled down his block and soldiers fired into the air to get civilians to clear the street, which he showed was now empty.
+He said he and his wife hope to flee to Romania with their 3-year-old daughter.

-— Associated Press reporters witnessed destruction in the village of Gorenka, which lies on the outskirts of Ukraine’s capital, Kyiv, and has found itself in the crossfire.
+— AP reporters surveyed destruction in the village of Gorenka, which lies on the outskirts of Ukraine’s capital, Kyiv, and has found itself in the crossfire.
 Residents said a Russian plane bombed the village early Wednesday, destroying several homes.

 — AP reporters in Kyiv heard at least one overnight explosion before videos started circulating online of apparent strikes on the city, though targets were not immediately clear.
 Kyiv's mayor said the explosions were missiles being shot down by Ukraine’s air defense systems.